 On the tree around the knothole there are the words PEEK A BOO YOU ARE DOOMED.

-The musical score to the original motion picture was composed by Elmer Bernstein and three of the tracks present were Creepy Caper / Peek-a-Boo, Boo Who and Tree Treasure.
+The musical score to the original motion picture was composed by Elmer Bernstein, and three of the tracks present are Creepy Caper / Peek-a-Boo, Boo Who and Tree Treasure.

-All the items he placed at intervals in the knothole came in pairs except the twine, there were two packets of chewing gum, two polished coins, two miniatures of children and the most interesting of all was a knife and pocket watch both on the same chain.
-Presumably two, so Jem and Scout could have one each.
+All the items he placed at intervals in the knothole came in pairs except the twine- there were two packets of chewing gum, two polished coins, two miniatures of children, and the most interesting of all, was a knife and pocket watch both on the same chain.
+Presumably two items, so Jem and Scout could have one each.

-Incidentally Scout and Jem construct a snowman in the novel, made initially from mud, then layered with snow, a theme many believe is inferring the racist overtones of the story, although its interpretation is subjective.
-A snowman was depicted on the Eureka Card, with what appeared to be Groucho Marx imagery on the face.
+Incidentally, Scout and Jem construct a snowman in the novel, made initially from mud, then layered with snow- a theme many believe lends itself to the racial overtones within the story- although its interpretation is dependent on the observer.
+A snowman was depicted on the 'Eureka' card, with what appeared to be Groucho Marx imagery on the face.

-Jem and Scout built this snowman because of their dislike of a local resident down the street, but their father Atticus told the children to disguise it, because it so resembled the local resident they were poking fun at, so they placed Miss Maudie's hat on it.
-That resident they hated was called MR AVERY, now that is a coincidence, along with release date of the film December 25th 1962, in Los Angeles, California.
-Happy Holidays, anyway.
+Jem and Scout built this snowman because of their dislike of a local resident down the street, but their father Atticus told the children to disguise it, because it so resembled the local resident they were poking fun at- so they placed Miss Maudie's hat on it.
+That resident they hated was called MR AVERY- now that is a coincidence- along with release date of the film: December 25th 1962, in Los Angeles, California.
+Happy Holidays.